-The AQUAS pool package system is a high efficiency commercial condensing boiler package system pre-piped to an indirect heat exchanger from the factory.
+The AQUAS pool package system is a high efficiency commercial condensing boiler, pre-piped package system from the factory to an indirect heat exchanger.
 This pool heater is a low temperature operating system designed to take advantage of the stainless steel heat exchanger and condensing operating temperatures to ensure the highest efficiency possible.
-The AQUAS is designed around a predetermined flow, set by the manufacturer, between the boiler and the indirect heat exchanger.
+The AQUAS is designed around a predetermined flow set by the manufacturer between the boiler and the indirect heat exchanger.
 The AQUAS operates off the pool system pump itself which will continually supply water to the indirect heat exchanger.
 This means there is no need to purchase a dedicated circulator to deliver water to this package system.